TwinTypeFont/FCT/README.md

 # Font Comparison Tool

-Font Comparison Tool is a simple font comparison and testing tool.
+Font Comparison Tool is a simple font comparison and testing tool, part of the Typexedra project.
 It supports Chinese and English text, font upload, font size/line height/letter spacing adjustment, palette switching, blur/grayscale effects, block export, and more.
 Suitable for designers and developers to quickly compare the visual effects of different fonts.

 ## Features
 - Supports Chinese and English test text